-My weight goes up 3-5 pounds every now and then depending on many factors – life changes like moving home, how stressed I am, injury or illness that prevents me from exercising or how well I sleep.
-But there are 3 things that for me are a sure thing when it comes to gaining weight.
+My weight goes up 3-5 pounds now and then depending on many factors – life changes like moving home, how stressed I am, injury or illness that prevents me from exercising or how well I sleep.
+But there are three things that for me are a sure thing when it comes to gaining weight.

 2. Training for long distance races